openstack/swift/doc/source/deployment_guide.rst

 ------------------------

-Several of the Services rely on Memcached for caching certain types of lookups, such as auth tokens, and container/account existance.
+Several of the Services rely on Memcached for caching certain types of lookups, such as auth tokens, and container/account existence.
 Swift does not do any caching of actual object data.
 Memcached should be able to run on any servers that have available RAM and CPU.
 At Rackspace, we run Memcached on the proxy servers.
 The `memcache_servers` config option